The Mary Alice and Philip Boucher Book Prize

 For both prizes, books from any academic discipline will be considered, providing that they approach the French colonial experience from an historical perspective.

-Applicants or their publishers should submit four copies of books published in 2016 (date of publication is determined by the copyright page of the book), one to each of the book prize committee members.
-Please make sure to indicate clearly that the submission is for the Boucher/Heggoy.
+Applicants or their publishers should submit four copies of books published in 2017 (date of publication is determined by the copyright page of the book), one to each of the book prize committee members.
+Please make sure to indicate clearly that the submission is for the Boucher or the Heggoy.
+Contact information for committee members will be posted soon.